gowtham1997/precogsummer17-Task/readme.md

 *	Distribution of Type of Tweet i.e. Text, Image, Text+Image:

-	A tweet's text is assumed to be what's left after removing mentions,urls and hashtags from a tweet.Using [urlparse](https://docs.python.org/2/library/urlparse.html) urls are identified.Similarly,mentions and hashtags are identified.The length of remaining text is calculated to find out whether tweet contains text.Images are checked by finding the length of media field under entities - 'len(tweet['entities'].get('media', [])) >0'.
+	A tweet's text is assumed to be what's left after removing mentions,urls and hashtags from a tweet.Using [urlparse](https://docs.python.org/2/library/urlparse.html) urls are identified.Similarly,mentions and hashtags are identified.The length of remaining text is calculated to find out whether tweet contains text.Images are checked by finding the length of media field under entities - `len(tweet['entities'].get('media', [])) >0`

 	Refrences used:[stackoverflow](http://stackoverflow.com/questions/8376691/how-to-remove-hashtag-user-link-of-a-tweet-using-regular-expression)